Syedowais312/RAFT-go/Readme.md

 ## Raft-Go

 A simplified implementation of the Raft consensus algorithm written in Go.
-If you have no idea what Raft is, make sure to read the blog first (once published i will update it)
+If you have no idea what Raft is, make sure to read the blog first [How RAFT works](https://medium.com/@syedowais312sf/how-raft-keeps-your-data-safe-when-servers-crash-da3f42c41438)
 ### How to run
 ```bash
 go run main.go